antaldaniel/reprex/content/project/openmusiceurope/index.md

 we will seek cooperation with these organizations and their members to find a secure and voluntary way to retrieve the data.

-In other cases, we will rely on on the 2019/1024/EU [Open Data Directive]((https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32019L1024)) to access, process, document, and disseminate the data.
+In other cases, we will rely on the 2019/1024/EU [Open Data Directive]((https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A32019L1024)) to access, process, document, and disseminate the data.